gcallah/PropArgs/README.md

 In addition to this, each property may have associated metadata.
 These are at present: a question for the user-input prompt, a datatype, an upper bound, and a lower bound.
 If at any point in the loading process the metadata rules are broken (e.g. the val exceeds the upper bound) an error will be raised.

+The system has some similarities to the traitlets configuration module developed for iPython and Jupyter, but is more flexible, seeks configuration info from more sources, and is not tied to Python classes.
+(The property structure itself keeps the config info, but those values may be loaded into clases or not as per the needs of the application.)

 ### Details